avasay/avasay.github.io/_posts/2019-11-16-dotNETCore-REST-API-InMemoryDB.markdown

 This demo shows how to build a simple REST API in ASP.NET Core 2.0 using an InMemory database.
 Don't you sometimes just want to use a dummy database?
 That is, without actually going through the hassle of building one in your local drive?
 In a sense, this is also a demo of how to create a REST API in ASP.NET Core. <!--more-->

-In my work, we use a lot of thrid-party API services that we need to get our website working, and I always find myself needing to simulate these services first in my local machine.
+In my work, we use a lot of third-party API services that we need to get our website working, and I always find myself needing to simulate these services first in my local machine.
 And I always rely on quick in-memory database that goes away after I'm done using it.

 For this demo, I will create a simple *Employee* database.
 I will create an ASP.NET Core Web API project in Visual Studio Community(2019).
 And I will test three services: GET, GET{by id}, and POST.
 The first GET/ service gets all employees, GET/{id} get an employee by Id, and POST/ creates an employee.